A Coordinated, Collaborative Approach to DDoS Mitigation

 Stopping modern-day DDoS attacks requires the collaboration of enterprises, governments and in-cloud managed security service providers.
 To help facilitate collaboration and address this complex, growing problem, Arbor Networks created the Cloud Signaling Coalition (CSC).

-years of experience solving the DDoS attack problem, Arbor believes that best practice dictates an intelligent, layered approach to DDoS protection — in other words, a combination of in-cloud and on-premise based DDoS attack mitigation.
+Based on Arbor’s 16 years of experience solving the DDoS attack problem, Arbor believes that best practice dictates an intelligent, layered approach to DDoS protection — in other words, a combination of in-cloud and on-premise based DDoS attack mitigation.
 Members of the Cloud Signaling Coalition endorse the concept of intelligent, layered DDoS Protection — all backed by Arbor products and services:

 In the cloud, the powerful combination of Arbor Networks SP — used for pervasive network visibility and threat detection — along with the TMS — used for surgical mitigation of DDoS attacks — offers the ideal solution for in-cloud DDoS protection.